matomo-org/matomo/plugins/TestRunner/README.vue.md

 - `--run-in-band`
   - Forwards Jest `--runInBand` to run tests serially.
 - `--verbose`
-  - Forwards Jest `--verbose` for detailed test output.
+  - Uses Symfony global verbosity and also forwards Jest `--verbose` for detailed test output.
 ### Execution details

 - The command runs from the Matomo root directory.